 The patient should be placed in a supine or sitting position with the neck slightly hyperextended.
 However, never hyperextend the neck of a patient with a cervical spine injury.

-Hold cotton ball or clean tissue in nondominant hand on patient's cheekbone just below lower eyelid and gently press downward with thumb or forefinger against the bony orbit.
+Hold a cotton ball or clean tissue in non-dominant hand on the patient's cheekbone just below lower eyelid and gently press downward with thumb or forefinger against the bony orbit.
 Ask the patient to look up at the ceiling.

 Drops should be administered above the conjunctival sac.
 Avoid instilling directly onto the cornea as this area is very sensitive to pain.
 After the medication has been instilled, ask the patient to close their eyes.
 With medications that cause systemic effects, gently apply pressure for 30-60 seconds on the patient's nasolacrimal duct.